Ally Financial: High ROTCE And Low Valuation Make It Compelling Buy (NYSE:ALLY)

 Ally ended the quarter with a CET1 Capital Ratio of 10%, which provides ample room to complete its FY 2022 $2.0B share repurchase program, and its $.30 quarterly common dividend.
 Since 2016, ALLY has reduced its common shares outstanding from 484MM to 327MM, while the dividend has risen from 8 cents a quarter to 30 cents.
 Consumer auto originations of $11.6B were the highest for a first quarter in 11 years, sourced from 3.2M applications, at an estimated 7.1% retail auto originated yield.
 Credit has been abnormally exceptional over the last couple of years and that trend continued with 58bps of retail auto net-charge offs.
 Consumer credit has been bolstered due to the lockdown-driven stimulus, while strong used vehicle values have also been a major boon for Ally.
 Insurance written premiums of $265MM and a $6.2B investment management portfolio further diversify Ally's earnings profile.

 Ally started on its path for lower funding costs when it became a bank during the Global Financial Crisis.
 In just the last 4 years, low-cost deposits have surged to 88% of the funding composition, up from 64% in 2018.
 In Q1, the company had 2.5MM retail depositors, up 8% YoY, and $136B of retail deposits, up 6% YoY.
 Ally Home originated $1.7B in mortgage originations, which was down as the refinance market slowed down with higher rates.
 The company has a held-for-investment balance of $18.4B, which is up 48% YoY.
 Ally Invest ended the quarter with $16.8B in net customer assets, up 10% YoY, and had 517k active self-directed and robo accounts.
 The company also just announced that they are breaking into wealth management, which can be a lucrative and capital-light foray for them, which I'm excited to learn more about as the year progresses.
-Ally Lending has $442 point-of-sale originations up 109% YoY, with 3.2K merchants, up 30% YoY.
+Ally Lending has $442 million point-of-sale originations up 109% YoY, with 3.2K merchants, up 30% YoY.
 The newest business prior to Wealth Management, Ally Credit Card, had $1.0B of credit card balances, up 93% YoY, and 844K active customers, up 73% YoY.
 Corporate Finance has an $8.0B loan portfolio, which expanded by 28% YoY.
 All these businesses make Ally a capital-efficient earnings juggernaut in the finance world.

 Ally has a strong track record in credit underwriting, with delinquency trends consistently industry averages.
 While the 1.69% 30 days past due number is higher than the 1.28% at the same time last year, it is meaningfully lower than the 2.15% figure in 2019.
 Banks have been forecasting normalizing credit, which is healthy for the industry and Ally is not a big subprime player.
 As we've seen in the Financial Crisis, auto loans are one of the last things a struggling consumer will give up on, as they need it for so many uses.
 Repossessions are much quicker than on homes and the used car market remains strong, although prices are thankfully dropping a bit from record-highs.
 Ally has been conservative in its allowance for loan losses, ending Q1 with a 2.63%, or $3.3B reserve, which is up from 2.03% when CECL first started being used in 2020, despite the amazing credit performance.
 I don't think market participants properly appreciate the difference CECL accounting makes in that banks are reserving for all expected future credit losses, incorporating a recessionary scenario into those figures.
 For instance, ALLY forecasts unemployment to revert back to a historical mean of 6.5%, which is about 3% dramatically worse than the current rate.
 This should greatly reduce the volatility in reserves over time.